ofirtzabari/StudentTracker/ReadMe.md

-# Student Tracker #
+# Student Tracker
-Overview
+## Overview

-The Student Tracker is an application designed to manage student data and grades.
+### The Student Tracker is an application designed to manage student data and grades.
 It allows users to load course data from a CSV file, view and edit student details, and apply grade factors to assignments.
-Features
+Features:

     Load course data from a CSV file.
     View and edit student details and grades.
     Apply grade factors to all students for a specific assignment.

-Instructions for Use
+## Instructions for Use
-Loading a Course
+### Loading a Course

     Press the "Load Course" button and choose the course file (.csv).